paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     a doctor or other health-care professional.
 See Dept. of Health and Human Services, National Center for Health Statistics, Summary Health Statistics for U. S. Adults:
-    National Health Interview Survey 2009, Ser.
-10, No. 249,
-    p.
-124, Table 37 (Dec.
-2010) (Over 99.5% of adults above
-    65 have visited a health-care professional.).
+    National Health Interview Survey 2009 (Over 99.5% of adults above 65 have visited a health-care professional.).
 Most people will do so repeatedly.
-See id., at 115, Table 34 (In 2009 alone, 64% of adults made two or more visits to a doctor’s office.).
+See (In 2009 alone, 64% of adults made two or more visits to a doctor’s office.).

        When individuals make those visits, they face another reality of the current market for medical care: its high cost.
 In 2010, on average, an individual in the United States incurred over $7,000 in health-care expenses.
-    Dept. of Health and Human Services, Centers for Medi­ care and Medicaid Services, Historic National Health 4        NATIONAL FEDERATION OF INDEPENDENT

-                     BUSINESS v.
-SEBELIUS

-                      Opinion of GINSBURG, J.

-    Expenditure Data, National Health Expenditures: Se-
-    lected Calendar Years 1960–2010 (Table 1).
 Over a life­ time, costs mount to hundreds of thousands of dollars.
-See Alemayahu & Warner, The Lifetime Distribution of Health Care Costs, in 39 Health Service Research 627, 635 (June 2004).
 When a person requires nonroutine care, the cost will generally exceed what he or she can afford to pay.
     A single hospital stay, for instance, typically costs up­ wards of $10,000.
+Treatments for
-See Dept. of Health and Human Ser­ vices, Office of Health Policy, ASPE Research Brief: The Value of Health Insurance 5 (May 2011).
-Treatments for many serious, though not uncommon, conditions similarly cost a substantial sum.
-Brief for Economic Scholars as Amici Curiae in No. 11–398, p.
-10 (citing a study indicat­ ing that, in 1998, the cost of treating a heart attack for the first 90 days exceeded $20,000, while the annual cost of treating certain cancers was more than $50,000).
+    many serious, though not uncommon, conditions similarly cost a substantial sum.
+Brief for Economic Scholars as Amici Curiae (citing a study indicat­
+    ing that, in 1998, the cost of treating a heart attack for the first 90 days exceeded $20,000, while the annual cost of treating certain cancers was more than $50,000).

        Although every U. S. domiciliary will incur significant medical expenses during his or her lifetime, the time when care will be needed is often unpredictable.
 An accident, a heart attack, or a cancer diagnosis commonly occurs with­ out warning.
 Inescapably, we are all at peril of needing medical care without a moment’s notice.

-See, e.g., Camp­ bell, Down the Insurance Rabbit Hole, N. Y. Times, Apr.
-5, 2012, p.
-A23 (telling of an uninsured 32-year-old woman who, healthy one day, became a quadriplegic the next due to an auto accident).
-       To manage the risks associated with medical care— its high cost, its unpredictability, and its inevitability— most people in the United States obtain health insurance.
+       To manage the risks associated with medical care— its high cost, its unpredictability, and its inevitability---most people in the United States obtain health insurance.
     Many (approximately 170 million in 2009) are insured by private insurance companies.
 Others, including those
     over 65 and certain poor and disabled persons, rely on government-funded insurance programs, notably Medicare
     and Medicaid.
-Combined, private health insurers and State and Federal Governments finance almost 85% of the Cite as: 567 U. S. ____ (2012)            5
+Combined, private health insurers and State and Federal Governments finance almost 85% of the medical care administered to U. S. residents.

-                        Opinion of GINSBURG, J.

-    medical care administered to U. S. residents.
-See Con­ gressional Budget Office, CBO’s 2011 Long-Term Budget Outlook 37 (June 2011).
        Not all U. S. residents, however, have health insurance.
     In 2009, approximately 50 million people were uninsured, either by choice or, more likely, because they could not afford private insurance and did not qualify for govern­ ment aid.
-See Dept. of Commerce, Census Bureau, C.
-    DeNavas-Walt, B. Proctor, & J. Smith, Income, Poverty, and Health Insurance Coverage in the United States: 2009,
-    p.
-23, Table 8 (Sept.
-2010).
-As a group, uninsured individ­ uals annually consume more than $100 billion in health- care services, nearly 5% of the Nation’s total.
-Hidden Health Tax: Americans Pay a Premium 2 (2009), avail- able at http://www.familiesusa.org (all Internet mate-
+As a group, uninsured individ­ uals annually consume more than $100 billion in healthcare services, nearly 5% of the Nation’s total.
-    rial as visited June 25, 2012, and included in Clerk of Court’s case file).
 Over 60% of those without insurance visit a doctor’s office or emergency room in a given year.
-    See Dept. of Health and Human Services, National Cen- ter for Health Statistics, Health—United States—2010,
-    p.
-282, Table 79 (Feb.
-2011).

                                   B

       The large number of individuals without health insur­ ance, Congress found, heavily burdens the national health-care market.
-See

-42 U.S. C

-    . §18091(2).
 As just
     noted, the cost of emergency care or treatment for a seri­ ous illness generally exceeds what an individual can afford to pay on her own.
 Unlike markets for most products,